 The Learning Documentation project is a youth exchange series that focuses on the documentation of resistance movements that vision towards social & political change and justice.
 Participants engaged in learning how to safely and ethically document demonstrations and actions that amplify voices of marginalized groups as well as emphasizing the importance of visibilizing global issues from perspectives of those affected by these struggles.

-The collected material comprises of interviews and pictures taken in Germany and those shared from the local contexts of participants.
+The collected material comprises of interviews and pictures taken in and shared from the local contexts of participants, by which they could exchange experiences, skills and tips on protest documentation

 Cat